eliluong/airmessage-web/README.md

 ---

-Thank you for your interest in contributing to AirMessage!
+Thank you for your interest in contributing to AirMessage and the BlueBubbles transition!
 You're helping to shape the future of an open, secure messaging market.
-Should you have any questions, comments, or concerns, please shoot an email to [hello@airmessage.org](mailto:hello@airmessage.org).
+Should you have any questions, comments, or concerns, please reach out to [support@bluebubbles.app](mailto:support@bluebubbles.app).